In February of 2020, the PPA crowned its first ever No. 1 pro singles player: Ben Johns.

 Federico Staksrud: 4/18/2024 - 5/19/2024

-Although No. 2 in the world currently in singles, Staksrud is No. 7 in mixed doubles and No. 8 in men’s doubles.
+Although No. 2 in the world currently in men's singles, Staksrud is No. 7 in mixed doubles and No. 8 in men's doubles.
+The global pickleball rankings continue to reflect just how versatile and dangerous he remains across every discipline.

 Heads up: hundreds of thousands of pickleballers read our free newsletter.
 Subscribe here for cutting edge strategy, insider news, pro analysis, the latest product innovations and more.